Our commitment to supporting the community

 Injury prevention

-Hands-on training for new nurses in the specialized field of spinal cord and brain injury rehabilitation, equipping them with the skills and knowledge needed to excel in this critical area of care.
+Trains new nurses in the specialized field of spinal cord and brain injury rehabilitation.

 Residency program